StreamBoard98/waveForm/README.md

-# commentsListAndSubmission

-# StreamBoard commentsListandSubmission
+# StreamBoard Waveform Service

-> React component for StreamBoard that displays a comment list and submission form.
+This is a React component for StreamBoard that renders a waveform for the song page.

-## Related Projects
+## Related Components

   - https://github.com/StreamBoard98/suggestedTrackService
   - https://github.com/StreamBoard98/videoPlayerSkeletonService